bazqux/bazqux-api/README.md

 https://www.bazqux.com/reader/atom (= /stream/contents?output=atom)

 The same options as in `stream/items/ids` are supported.
+When no subscription given defaults to reading-list.

 `n=10000` maximum.